Action Search: Spotting Actions in Videos and Its Application to Temporal Action Localization: Proposed Action Search Model

-\paragraph{Search Stage.} The input to this stage is a sequence of the visual observations ($\X_1, \X_2, \dots, \X_n)$, while the output is a sequence of temporal locations $(f(\X_1), f(\X_2), \dots f(\X_n))$ used in the search process.
-For a given video and at the $i^{\text{th}}$ step of the search stage, a 3D convolution visual encoder transforms a small video volume $\X_i$, extracted from the model's current temporal location in the video, to a feature vector $\vv_i$.
-We choose a 3D convolution visual encoder over other types of encoders because 3D ConvNets encode motion, which has proven to be advantageous in action detection \cite{simonyan_nips2014, tran2015learning}.
-The output of the visual encoder is passed to an LSTM search network.
-The LSTM search network takes three inputs $(\h_{i-1}, f(\X_{i-1}), \vv_{i})$, where $\h_{i-1}$ is the LSTM state from the previous step, $f(\X_{i-1})$ is the temporal location outputted by the previous step (\ie the model's current temporal location), and $\vv_i$ is the feature vector of the visual observation from this step.
-After consuming its inputs, the LSTM network outputs its updated state $\h_{i}$.
-This updated state is then transformed by a fully-connected layer to produce $f(\X_{i})$, the next temporal location in the video that the search model will move to.
+The input to \emph{Action Search} is a sequence of visual observations ($\X_1, \X_2, \dots, \X_n)$ and the output is a sequence of temporal locations $(f(\X_1), f(\X_2), \dots, f(\X_n))$, \ie a search sequence, produced by the search process.
+For a given video and at the $i^{\text{th}}$ search step, a visual encoder represents the observation $\X_i$ extracted from the model's current temporal location in the video by a feature vector $\vv_i$.
+We cast the search mechanism as a sequential decision making process modeled by an LSTM search network.
+This LSTM takes three inputs $(\h_{i-1}, f(\X_{i-1}), \vv_{i})$, where $\h_{i-1}$ is the LSTM state from the previous step (an aggregation of information from previous steps), $f(\X_{i-1})$ is the predicted temporal location from the previous step (the model's current location), and $\vv_i$ is the feature vector representing the current visual observation.
+Finally, a fully-connected layer transforms $\h_{i}$ (the updated state) to produce $f(\X_{i})$, the next location to search in the video.

-\paragraph{Classification and Filtering Stage.} The input to this stage is the search sequence $(f(\X_1), f(\X_2), \dots f(\X_n))$ obtained from the search stage, while the output is a set of predictions for temporal bounds of the activities in the given video.
-From the search sequence, we generate a set of proposals $\mathcal{P}$ such that

-where $\mathcal{D}$ is a set of activity duration priors that are precomputed from the validation videos and is activity class-specific.
-The set of proposals $\mathcal{P}$ is filtered using \textit{non-maximum-suppression} (NMS). \textit{Action Search} then classifies each remaining proposal in the given video and ranks them by the classification score.